appsmithorg/appsmith-docs/how-to-guides/use-redshift-as-data-source-on-appsmith.md

 ![Screenshot eight](../.gitbook/assets/redshift-appsmith-8.png)

 Then click on the `Actions` button again and under 'Manage cluster' select `Manage publicly accessible settings`.
-By default public accessibility is disabled enable it to access it from the Appsmith application.
+By default public accessibility is disabled, enable it to access it from the Appsmith application.
 Once this is done the next step is to insert data into the database.

 ## Inserting Data In The Database